 Tachypnea is a very serious medical condition, and is best taken care of as soon as the problem presents itself.
 Pay close attention to your cat, monitor their breathing carefully, and take action when you feel it’s necessary.

-emember that when something seems unusual about your pet’s health, it probably is.
-Once the main condition (or conditions) that caused the Tachypnea are diagnosed and treated, it will resolve itself quickly.
+Remember that when something seems unusual about your pet’s health, it probably is.

 Some of the ways you can try to prevent your cat from developing a serious case of Tachypnea is provide them with lots of water in hot weather, keep them away from toxic chemicals and minimize any potential stressful situations they might be in.